dwins/mapnik2geotools/README.rst

     * Configure a GeoServer LayerGroup so that you can conveniently reference them all in a single WMS request

-  You also need to provide:
-    * --datadir=(some path).
-The tool creates SLD image references based on this parameter.

   Additional options which affect the configuration set via REST include:

     * --user=(username) [defaults to ``admin``].
 This is the username that the